yokawasa/fluent-plugin-documentdb/README.md

     $ rake build
     $ rake install:local

-    # funning fluentd with your fluent.conf
+    # running fluentd with your fluent.conf
     $ fluentd -c fluent.conf -vv &

     # send test apache requests for testing plugin ( only in the case that input source is apache access log )